How to Improve Home Security in 13 Easy Ways

 Fit Secure Locks

-- Install Mortice Locks When locked, the bolt on this type of lock projects into the door jamb (vertical part of the frame).
-They require a key for opening so doors can't be opened by breaking a panel on a door and turning a knob.
-Some insurance policies require that you install mortice locks
+- Install mortice locks.
+When locked, the bolt on this type of lock projects into the door jamb (vertical part of the frame).
+They require a key for opening so doors can't be opened by breaking a panel on a door and turning a knob or handle.
+Usually its a mandatory requirement for insurance policies that you install mortice locks

-- Security for Windows is Important If windows can't be locked, consider installing locks on them.
+- If windows can't be locked, consider installing locks on them.
 There are different types available for casement or sash type windows

 Light Everything Up